3e33/evil-hop/README.md

 Evil-Hop was built with Evil and Easy-Motion in mind.
 So if you're coming to Emacs from Vim, Evil-Hop should be more comfortable.

 ## Does Evil-Hop work if I don't use Evil?
 So far, yes.
-But this package is primary for Evil.
-If you don't use Vim / Evil then you probably don't need it anyway.
+But that's by accident, not design.
+My primary goal is to extend Evil.

+## Is all of Easy-Motion features supported?
+Not yet, but I think the most important ones are.
+If you have a feature request please add an Issue.

+## Sounds good, I'm giving it a go!
+: )